Founded in 1906 by Karl Arnold in Nürnberg Germany, K. Arnold & Co. began its life producing tin toys and related

 Under Hornby, Arnold train products are once again being manufactured and sold.

-Link to Arnold web site
+Link to Arnold products on the Hornby web site